im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git branch'](/.images/shell/1-step-shell-12.svg)

+Great!

-Git often has multiple ways of doing the same thing, in this case, `git switch` provides the `--create` or `-c` flag, which lets you create and switch all in one go.
+> Git often has multiple ways of doing the same thing, for example, `git switch` provides the `--create` or `-c` flag, which lets you create and switch all in one go.

 Let's give it a shot and create a throwaway branch: